Estimating energy levels from lattice QCD correlation functions using a transfer matrix formalism

 \subsection{Case I: Charmonia}

 We first present the results for the 1S-charmonia in Fig. \ref{fg:charm1}.
 The results corresponds to the two-point correlation functions of $0^-$ (top) and $1^-$ (bottom) states of charmonia, as computed using overlap valence quarks with a HISQ lattice ensemble ($48^3\times 144$, $a = 0.0582$ fm, $n_{meas} = 180$).
 As can be observed, while the effective mass is fluctuating over time-slices, the lowest eigenvalue estimated over different iterations is very stable.
-In Appendix \ref{add_results}, we further show similar results for other lattice ensembles along with the first excited states.
-We also show the continuum extrapolation of mass splittings between the excited and the ground states, and compare those with their experimental values.
+In Fig \ref{fg:charm2} in Appendix \ref{app:additional_results} we show additional similar results for other lattice ensembles along with the first excited states.